ALAXio/alax-pay-sdk/README.md

 ##### Data Objects #####

-The `TransferData` object carries information on the recipient of the transfer, the amount of the transfer.
+The `TransferInput` object carries information on the recipient of the transfer, the amount of the transfer.

 ```
-data class TransferData (val receiver: String,
+data class TransferInput (val receiver: String,
    val amount: BigDecimal,
    val asset: Asset = Asset.ALXT)
 ```